Time-to-say-GOOD-Bye/Time-to-say-GOOD-Bye.github.io/README.md

-This is the git repository for the project "Time to say GOOD Bye."
+This git repository is the for the project "Time to say GOOD Bye."

 The project web page: [https://time-to-say-good-bye.github.io/](https://time-to-say-good-bye.github.io/)

-# how to upate
+# how to update
 ## image map
   `index.html`
   format like this from generator output